msalemor/assistants-api-dev-training/README.md

 ## What is Assistants API

-- GPT models are restful endpoint
+- GPT models are restful endpoint:
-  - Generally, GPT endpoints provide the `POST /completion` endpoint
+  - `POST /completion`
 - Assistants API extended these models with:
   - `POST/GET/DELETE /assistant`
   - `POST/GET/DELETE /thread`